 Penn Slammer III Alternatives

-For those Shimano fans out there I would have you take a look at the Shimano Saragosa SW which is a similarly priced fishing reel.
-The big differences are going to be that the Shimano Saragosa SW has less drag and is not fully waterproof.
-Read the full Shimano Saragosa SW Spinning Reel Review HERE.
+For those Shimano fans out there, I would have you look at the Shimano Saragosa SW, a similarly priced fishing reel.
+The significant difference is that the Shimano Saragosa SW has less drag and is not fully waterproof.

 In Conclusion

-For inshore fishing, I have other reels that I like better as they are lighter weight but that is not really where the Slammer III shines.
-For your larger pelagics and surf casting, I think that the Penn Slammer III is a great reel that is designed for durability and should last for many years.
+For inshore fishing, I have other reels that I like better as they are lighter, but that is not where the Slammer III shines.
+For your larger pelagics and surf casting, I think the Penn Slammer III is a great reel designed for durability and should last for many years.

 If you find that you are constantly getting spray on your reel or even getting the reel dunked occasionally from wading while surf casting, then making the additional investment to get the near waterproof design coupled with great heavy drag capacity and precision brass gearing is going to make sense for many of you.